cboettig/contentid/README.md

 ## Programmatic long-term data access

-One application of `hashuri` is to support robust access of data files in R packages.
+One application of `contenturi` is to support robust access of data files in R packages.
 One of the most common approaches remains the distribution of data directly inside an R package, as in our example above.
 This is not ideal for many reasons.
 However, packages that rely on remote access of data risk link rot of those download URLs